-Further, the A&R Note Purchase Agreement includes a requirement that commencing with the report and opinion on our consolidated financial statements commencing with the year ended December 31, 2023 and that all of our subsequent quarterly and annual financial statements, not be subject to any statement or qualification as to "going concern" (referred to as, the "going concern covenant").
-As a general matter, financial statements are subject to a "going concern" uncertainty disclosure if it is probable that the company's available capital is not sufficient to fund its operations and obligations for at least twelve months following the issuance of such financial statements including obligations that could become due during such twelve month period as a result of some future event (for instance, the potential that the Pharmakon Senior Secured Notes could become due if it is deemed probable that we will not maintain compliance with the covenants and other terms under the A&R Note Purchase Agreement during such twelve month period).
-Our consolidated financial statements for the year ended December 31, 2023 and the auditor report and opinion thereon included in this Annual Report are subject to a statement as to going concern.
-On March 5, 2024, prior to the issuance of such audited financial statements, we received a waiver of the going concern covenant for our financial statements for the quarter ending March 31, 2024.
-If we are unable to secure additional capital through equity or debt financings, partnerships, collaborations, or other sources, we believe it is unlikely that we will be able comply with the going concern covenant commencing with our financial statements for the quarter ending June 30, 2024, which will constitute a default under the A&R Note Purchase Agreement if we are unable to obtain a modification or waiver of such going concern covenant.
+Further, the A&R Note Purchase Agreement includes a requirement that, commencing with our financial statements for the year ending December 31, 2023, our annual and quarterly financial statements and any auditor opinion relating thereto may not be subject to any "going concern" uncertainty disclosure.
+As a general matter, financial statements are subject to a "going concern" uncertainty disclosure if it is probable that the company's available capital is not sufficient to fund its operations and obligations for at least twelve months following the issuance of such financial statements (including obligations that may become due during such twelve month period as a result of some future event).
+We believe it is unlikely that we will be able comply with this covenant when it becomes effective commencing with our financial statements for the year ending December 31, 2023.
+Failure to comply with this covenant would also constitute an event of default under the A&R Note Purchase Agreement.